geekroot/git-intro/README.md

 ## Enter your name and a favourite quote below.

 ### Piyush Aggarwal
-> Hofstadter's Law:. by the methid of integration  It always takes longer than you expect, even when you take into account Hofstadter's Law github by diljyot
+> Hofstadter's Law:. by the methid of integration  It always takes longer than you expect, even when you take into account Hofstadter's Law github by diljyot singh .